serdarsen/budgie-browser-profile-launcher/README.md

    # To uninstall
    sudo ninja uninstall

+   # Logout and login after installing the applet.
    # You can add Browser Profile Launcher to your panel from Budgie Desktop Settings.

+   # Have fun!
 ```

 <br/>